 Workplace bathrooms are important places of business — a different kind of business than the fundamental office duties.

 Its part of the reason why selecting the right bathroom stall material can be challenging.
 Many offices opt for the durable, easy-to-match, anti-corrosive steel partitions and stalls that are so common in commercial restrooms.
 Yet two kinds of steel fit this exact description: powder-coated and stainless.

 What’s the difference between stainless steel and powder-coated steel?
 How does each affect the look and feel of an office’s restroom design?
 We have some answers to these steely questions.

 Things to Consider for Office Bathrooms and Stalls

 Designing office bathrooms means balancing form and function.
-A successful layout for your space (and your employees) will consider the following five factors.
+A successful layout for your office restroom (and your employees) will consider the following five factors.

 Bathroom configurations at the workplace must first and foremost create a sense of privacy.
 Both men’s and women’s rooms should be laid out in ways that support and are indicative of their functions.
 In simpler terms, people want (and need) their privacy when using the toilet.

-Bathroom stalls play an essential function here, as do individual and group stall layouts, restroom half-walls, countertops, sinks and urinal partitions.
-The best bathroom partition materials maintain an air of cleanliness while securing the privacy commercial restrooms need.
+Bathroom stalls and partitions play an essential function here, as do individual and group stall layouts, restroom half-walls, countertops, sinks and urinal partitions.
+The best office bathroom partition materials maintain an air of cleanliness while securing the privacy commercial restrooms need.